Sergey5588/physmarch/README.md

 Also, check website for our project: [physmarch.com](https://physmarch.com)!

+> [!NOTE]
-> :warning: Note: We used AI to help checking code for logic erros, some code explanation and help with tools, but all the code was written by humans!
+> We used AI to help checking code for logic erros, some code explanation and help with tools, but all the code was written by humans!

 ## Gallery
 ![Demo1](https://github.com/Sergey5588/physmarch/blob/master/demos/demo1.gif)